ubc-library-rc/dataverse_utils/docs/windows.md

 ### SSH session

 If using the built-in Windows SSH server, scripts should simply run as per the *command prompt* above.
-I didn't see that coming.
+Windows SSH sessions default to using the Windows command prompt, not bash.
+Bash sessions under SSH should function if Bash is configured as below.

 ### Git Bash